List of Saki characters: Kiyosumi High School

-Mako Someya is a second year student at Kiyosumi High School and plays the sergeant (2nd) position.
+Mako Someya is a second year student at Kiyosumi High School and plays the sergeant (second) position.
 Mako was introduced to mahjong at an early age as her grandfather owned a mahjong parlor and she regularly visited there (she now works there as a waitress).
 As a result of this, she picks up her peculiar speech manner and more importantly her special ability; she also received her glasses from him.
 Nicknamed "Spindle Territory", it allows her to memorize games she has seen or played in so as to be able to recall them in similar situations.
 She utilizes this when she takes her glasses off.
 However, this technique fails when playing against Kaori Senoo as her beginner playing style goes against all her prior experiences.

 Mako winds up being the first person that Hisa recruits for the mahjong club and as such becomes someone that she can rely upon, often being the only person that she shares her concerns to (though in daily interactions, she is often snarky when having conversations with her).
 She placed 15th in the final Nagano Prefectural Individual Tournament.
 Her favorite hand is ryuuiisou.

-She's very good against players who use an orthodox playing style as seen when she curbstomped Aislynn.
-However, Hao's playing style is very different that it's very hard for Mako to counter against Hao.
+She is very good against players who use an orthodox playing style as seen when she curbstomped Aislynn.
+However, Hao's playing style is very different that it is very hard for Mako to counter against Hao.